cysouw/diathesis/text/c01_introduction.md

 ### *Sinnesevidenz* (*aussehen/wirken + Partizip*) {#sec:summary-sinnesevidenz}

 ~~Sinnesevidenz~~ (full discussion in [@sec:participles-wirken-intransitive]) is marked by the verbs *aussehen* or *wirken* with a participle of an intransitive verb [@next].
-Typical 'agentive' intransitive verbs like *schlafen* 'to sleep' do not allow for this construction [@next b].
+Typical agentive intransitive verbs like *schlafen* 'to sleep' do not allow for this construction [@next b].
 This structure expresses that the speaker has first-hand knowledge based on sensory evidence that the state-of-affairs holds.
 When used with a transitive verb this construction results in an anticausative diathesis called *Sinnesantikausativ* (see [@sec:summary-sinnesantikausativ]).

 ::: ex
 - Er schläft aus. \